Leslie-mo/Sql-MockData-Generator/README.md

-## Project Introduce
+## Project Introduction

-  I'm a programmer working in Japan.
-In Japanese-style development, data tables need to be built according to documents, and a large amount of test data is required.
-Manual input every time is very troublesome.
+As a programmer in Japan, I have experienced firsthand the inefficiencies and repetition in Japanese software development through my work.
+The technical documentation dictates how the data tables should be constructed and the testing phase requires a large amount of manual data input.
+To meet these requirements, programmers often spend a lot of time inputting data manually.

-  This project is aimed at streamlining the process of building data tables and generating test data in Japanese development.
-It utilizes an SQL generator to quickly create tables and simulate data, which can then be saved to a database.
-This eliminates the need for manual input and saves time for developers.
+To address this issue, I came up with the idea of creating a SQL Query & Mock Data Generator.
+This project aims to simplify the process of building data tables and generating test data in Japanese development by using an SQL generator to create tables and simulate data quickly, which can then be saved to a database.
+The goal of my project is to eliminate the need for manual input and save time for programmers.

 ## Getting Started

-1.Clone backend code at https://github.com/Leslie-mo/Sql-MockData-Generator
+1. Get the backend code by cloning it from https://github.com/Leslie-mo/Sql-MockData-Generator

-2.Run create_table.sql file in the sql directory to create the ”table_info“ table
+2. To create the "table_info" table, execute the create_table.sql file located in the sql directory.

-3.Modify the database configuration in application.yml to your own database
+3. Change the database configuration in application.yml to match your own database.

 ```
 # Database Configuration